French far-right party elects new leader to replace Le Pen | Politics

 - France

-Jordan Bardella was elected on Saturday to replace Marine Le Pen as president of France's leading far-right party, a symbolic changing of the guard that comes at a crucial time for the resurgent National Rally.

-Bardella, an ambitious 27-year-old and outspoken member of the European Parliament, won an internal party vote with 85 per cent support, according to results announced at a party congress in Paris.
+European lawmaker Jordan Bardella replaced his mentor Marine Le Pen on Saturday at the helm of France's leading far-right party, and pledged to defend French civilization from perceived threats posed by immigration and work closely with far-right parties around Europe.

-He becomes the first person to lead the anti-immigration party who doesn't have the Le Pen name since it was founded a half-century ago.
+Bardella, 27, won an internal party vote with 85% support, marking a symbolic changing of the guard at the resurgent National Rally party.
+He is the first person to lead the party who doesn't have the Le Pen name since it was founded a half-century ago.

-Le Pen has gone to great lengths to remove the stigma of racism and anti-semitism that clung to the far-right party, to soften its image and to broaden her audience.
-She has notably distanced herself from her now ostracised father Jean-Marie Le Pen, who co-founded the party then called the National Front.
+Le Pen has worked to remove the stigma of racism and antisemitism that clung to her party.
+She has notably distanced herself from her now-ostracized father Jean-Marie Le Pen, who co-founded the party then called the National Front and has been repeatedly convicted for hate speech.

 “Bardella is part of a generation of young, very young, people who engaged themselves behind Marine Le Pen in the 2010s and who probably wouldn't have joined the National Rally during Jean-Marie Le Pen's era,” political scientist Jean-Yves Camus told The Associated Press.